 Council is doing a range of things to extend the life of the landfill, including:

 - the introduction of a Food Organics Garden Organics (FOGO) kerbside service to divert green and organic waste from landfill.
-This was recently approved by Council and more information can be found here.

 - working with our community and businesses to reduce the amount of waste generated;